bebopjmm/dnd5e-campaigns/kinloch-blades/AdventureLog/questLog-chapter01.md

 ### Delivery to Phandalin

-Gundren Rockseeker will pay the team 10gp (each) for delivering a wagonload of supplies from Neverwinter to Barthen’s Provisions in the frontier settlement of Phandalin
+Gundren Rockseeker will pay the team 10gp (each) for delivering a wagonload of supplies from Lastharbor to Barthen’s Provisions in the frontier settlement of Phandalin

 - The characters will receive their payment from Elmar Barthen upon successful delivery
 	- All the supplies must arrive in good condition